 Another factor affecting the final cost is what is included in the price.
 For example, at Khanna Vision Institute, we include all the preoperative measurement documentation.
 The cost includes the surgery, drops, ointments, and all follow-up exams.
 We also include a warranty about recurrence.

 Pterygium, which is a callus growth on the eye, is a result of dry eye.
-Lasik can further increase the dryness of eyes.
+LASIK can further increase the dryness of the eyes.
 Hence, Lasik eye surgery may cause progression of pterygium.
 Depending on the decision of the surgeon, Lasik eye surgery should be avoided in the presence of pterygium.

 There are several reasons why Lasik may be deemed unsafe if you have Pterygium: